-In many famous Barolo families, younger generations see their new responsibilities upon coming of age as a mandate to shake up their family's image with new winemaking, new labels, or new concepts.
-But in a smaller number of famiglie, children view their role as stewards of a noble tradition, bound by heredity as well as conviction, to continue their parent's important work.
+In many famous Barolo families, younger generations see their new responsibilities upon coming of age as a mandate for an opportunity to shake up their family's image with new winemaking, new labels and new concepts.

+But in a smaller number of famiglie, children view their role as stewards of a noble tradition, bound by heredity as well as conviction, to continue their parents' important work.
 Such is the case with Maria Teresa Mascarello.

-At the time of Bartolo's death in March 2005, Maria Teresa had been de-facto winemaker for years, working under the guidance of her wheelchairbound father and with Alessandro Bovio, Bartolo's winery assistant.
+At the time of Bartolo's death in March 2005, Maria Teresa had been de-facto winemaker for years, working under the guidance of her wheelchair-bound father and with Alessandro Bovio, Bartolo's winery assistant.
 She learned all of Bartolo's secrets and completely absorbed his philosophy, just as Bartolo had a half-century earlier from his father Giulio, and he from his father Bartolomeo.